Madison, New Jersey: Economy

 Madison's downtown is supported by the Madison Downtown Development Commission and a downtown manager.
 Many historical buildings remain in the community.
 The Madison Civic Commercial Historic District, which includes much of "downtown" as well as the borough hall and the train station, is listed on the State Register of Historic Places.
 The borough hall was donated to the community by Geraldine R. Dodge and Marcellus Hartley Dodge Sr. as a memorial to their son who died in an automobile crash shortly after his graduation from Princeton University.
 Commercial vacancy rates are low.
 In recent years Madison has become noted for the number and quality of its restaurants.

-Giralda Farms, a planned office development, occupies 175 acre of the former Geraldine R. Dodge estate in Madison (she and her husband had separate estates).
-The site includes the corporate headquarters of Quest Diagnostics.
+Giralda Farms, a planned office development, occupies 175 acre of the former Geraldine R. Dodge estate in Madison The site includes the corporate headquarters of Quest Diagnostics.
 Covering 181 acre, the site requires that all parking be underground and that 85% of the land be undeveloped.

 Arts and culture

-Every year, Madison has an event called Bottle Hill Day.
-During this time, the community is able to come down to the center of town to celebrate the community with games, food, music, and a variety of activities for as many as 20,000 participants.
+Madison holds an annual event, Bottle Hill Day, during which the community is able to celebrate with games, food, music, and a variety of activities for as many as 20,000 participants.

 Madison is home to the Shakespeare Theatre of New Jersey, one of 25 professional theatres in the state.
 Serving 100,000 adults and children annually, it is New Jersey's only professional theatre company dedicated to Shakespeare's canon and other classic masterworks.
 The F.M.
 Kirby Shakespeare Theatre, the company's main stage, is a short walk from Madison's downtown shopping district.

 Madison is also home to the Museum of Early Trades and Crafts, a New Jersey history museum located in the historic downtown district.
 The building is listed on both the state and national registers of historic buildings.
 The museum houses a collection of more than 8,000 artifacts and is host to thousands of visitors each year, mostly school students on field trips.

 In October 2017, it was announced that a long-lost sculpture by Auguste Rodin had been found in the Hartley Dodge Memorial.
 A student from Drew University, who had been hired to archive the art in the building, discovered the bust of Napoleon and reached out to the Comité Auguste Rodin in Paris to have it authenticated.
 A public viewing was held for locals before the statue was loaned to the Philadelphia Museum of Art.
+In 2023, a portrait of Abraham Lincoln, researched by the same Drew student, was placed on loan to the National Portrait Gallery.